QuestForTetris/Cogol/README.md

     dest = var1 >>> var2;  # shift right logical
     dest >>>= var;

-Conditions are of the form `var3 (op) var4`, where the operation is any of `< <= == != => >`.
+Conditions are of the form `var3 (op) var4` or simply `var3`, where the operation is any of `< <= == != => >`.
+When the operation and second argument are omitted, the comparison is `!= 0`.
 Support for conditionals is not complete for some of the more complex cases.
 Loop conditionals are nearly complete, while in-line conditionals are severely lacking and should be avoided at this time.

 ### IF statements